 The Rural Residential classification encompasses existing concentrations of residential uses within rural areas where low density residential development is encouraged.
 Existing concentrations of dwellings are characterized by relatively small lots and are often developed along existing public road frontage.
-Locations where new residential uses could be accommodated include areas that may currently be used for agricultural purposes, but are adjacent, or in close proximity to, areas of suburban density residential development.
+Locations where new residential uses could be accommodated outside the Designated Growth Area include areas that may currently be used for agricultural purposes, but are adjacent, or in close proximity, to areas of suburban density residential development.
 This category recommends that the existing small enclaves of residential use be retained, and that settings with new residential uses are designed with careful consideration of rural character, viewshed, and natural features.

-- Where the Rural Residential designation is applied to existing groups of small lots, density and dimensional requirements should replicate existing conditions. - RR4.2 In Cumberland Township, where the Rural Residential designation is applied to farmland or other larger rural parcels, the zoning ordinance should establish a maximum development density of 1 dwelling unit per 5 acres. - RR4.3 Single-family should be the primary permitted residential use. - RR4.4 Nonresidential uses should be those uses that complement residential neighborhoods.
-Such uses may include schools, parks, municipal services, and similar uses. - RR4.5 Zoning ordinance provisions that promote retention of open spaces should be considered for application in the Rural Residential settings along Cumberland Township's western boundary.
-Development techniques such as Conservation by Design or similar cluster development design techniques should be investigated.
+- Where the Rural Residential designation is applied to existing groups of small lots, density and dimensional requirements should replicate existing conditions. - RR4.2 In Cumberland Township, where the Rural Residential designation is applied to farmland or other larger rural parcels, zoning ordinance standards should establish a maximum development density of 1 dwelling unit per 5 acres. - RR4.3 Single-family should be the primary permitted residential use. - RR4.4 Nonresidential uses should include those that complement residential neighborhoods.
+Such uses may include schools, parks, and municipal services. - RR4.5 Zoning ordinance provisions that promote the retention of open spaces should be considered for application in the Rural Residential settings along Cumberland Township's western boundary.
+Development techniques such as Conservation by Design or similar cluster development design techniques should be investigated. - RR4.6 Sewer and water service should not be extending into these settings to serve new development.
+However, extension of utilities to address needs of existing concentrations of development in these settings could be accommodated